Worth the Drive: Deacon Dave's Awesome Christmas Lights in Livermore - 510 Families

 How do they get so many lights packed into such a small space?!
 It’s a work of Christmas art.
 And it’s not just lighting, Deacon Dave and his team of volunteers have built a dozen adorable and intricate Christmas displays.

 The most notable mechanical light display is the Ferris wheel.
-It’s dedicated to all branches of service members of the United States armed forces as well as other kinds of heroes; its seats are occupied by elves and teddy bears dressed as a teacher, doctor, nurse, firefighter, and police officer.
+It’s dedicated to all branches of service members of the United States armed forces as well as other public service heroes; its seats are occupied by elves and teddy bears dressed as a teacher, a doctor, a nurse, a firefighter, and a police officer.
 There are beautiful Christmas trees and a merry-go-round, too.

 Deacon Dave's Christmas lights ferris wheel in Livermore